 Desch said the fastest-growing area for Iridium is the internet of things.
 Examples include asset tracking of refrigerated containers and the energy industry’s remote monitoring of oil and gas pipelines, as well as wind farms, he added.

 Best Satellite Stock to Buy Will Unveil New Broadband and Aircraft Surveillance Services

 Seven of the eight launches to carry Iridium satellites into orbit already have taken place, with the last one scheduled to carry 10 final satellites aloft on Dec.
 30 from Vandenberg Air Force Base in California.
-The first launch to refresh the aging satellite constellation occurred on January 14, 2017, to usher in heightened capabilities through the Iridium Certus broadband service and the Aireon real-time aircraft surveillance system.
+The first launch to replace the aging satellite constellation occurred on January 14, 2017, to usher in heightened capabilities through the Iridium Certus broadband service and the Aireon real-time aircraft surveillance system.
 Once the last mission is carried out, Iridium will have 66 operational satellites, nine in-orbit spares and six ground spares.

 Iridium Certus will provide the fastest L-band broadband service in the world and allow the company’s customers to use even smaller and more cost-effective terminals, Desch said.

 Desch also told attendees at the Baron event on Nov.
-9 that lost aircraft, such as Malaysia Airlines Flight 370, missing since 2014 when it veered off course never to be seen or heard from again, can be avoided with the use of Aireon.
+9 that lost aircraft, such as Malaysia Airlines Flight 370, which went missing in 2014 when it veered off course never to be seen or heard from again, can be avoided with the use of Aireon.
 After taking off from Kuala Lumpur for Beijing and reaching a cruising altitude of 35,000 feet, or 10,700 meters, the Boeing 777 disappeared with 227 passengers and 12 crew members on board, triggering a failed search stretching from the Indian Ocean west of Australia to Central Asia.

 Best Satellite Stock to Buy Restructured after Original Iridium Failed Financially